-Here are just a few of Peru’s most noteworthy archaeological sites.
+Without further ado, here are a few of Peru’s most noteworthy archaeological sites.

 As the most famous of all Peruvian sites, Machu Picchu draws roughly a million visitors every year.
 After all, it’s one of the new Seven Wonders of the World.

 A vast series of Machu Picchu excavations has uncovered a variety of findings.
-Based on the studies of the area’s 200 structures, which are divided into two distinct areas, we know that royals, priests, and farmers all visited the site.
+Based on scholarly surveys of the area’s 200 structures, which are divided into two distinct areas, we know that long-dead royals, priests, and farmers all visited and used the site.
 In fact, today’s best theory posits that Machu Picchu was a royal estate for religious worship, where year-round caretakers lived and farmed.

-But the real miracle of Machu Picchu might have been the on-site engineering, which was nothing short of ingenious.
-Although the builders didn’t use mortar, the structures are anti-seismic, and the stones fit together so well that not even a knife can be inserted between them.
+But the real miracle of Machu Picchu might have been its on-site engineering, which was nothing short of ingenious.
+Although the builders didn’t use mortar, the structures are anti-seismic, and many of the stones fit together so well that it’s not possible to insert a knife between them.

-What’s more, man-made canals carry spring water from the source to Machu Picchu itself, where ancient residents would have collected it from their choice of 16 different fountains.
+What’s more, man-made canals carry spring water all the way from its source to Machu Picchu itself, where ancient residents would have collected it from their choice of 16 different fountains.
 (The first, which delivered the purest water, was located directly outside the emperor’s residence.)

-But perhaps the largest remaining mystery of Machu Picchu is one of its large carved stones, also known as the Intihuatana.
+The largest remaining mystery revolves around one of Machu Picchu’s large carved stones, the Intihuatana.
 Since it’s prominently situated in the plaza, many archaeologists have hypothesized that the Intihuatana served as a sundial or calendar of some sort — but no one really knows if, when, or how it was a part of ritual life.
 Those are questions that future archaeologists will have to answer!